aaron-grau/curic/react/readings/provider-connect.md

 ```

+[\\]:(I think it makes more sense to snippet entry.jsx then list_container.jsx then list.jsx)

 ## Choosing Containers

 Not every component needs to be connected to the store.
 Generally, you will only want to create containers for the 'big' components in your app that represent sections of a page and contain many small, purely presentational components.
 Container components are responsible for mapping state and dispatch props for all their presentational children.
 Use your best judgement, but in general, aim to have fewer containers rather than more.

 ## Official Documentation